 I recommend taking prenatal vitamins to meet your iron and folic acid needs.
 Your doctor should be able to advise you on a prenatal vitamin that works best for you.

 You probably already know this, but I will repeat it again for reminder’s sake: cut out alcohol, smoking and caffeine.
 These things are detrimental to the baby’s development.
 At the very least, caffeine should be reduced.
 Current guidelines recommend no more than 200mg a day.
 If you need help quitting, speak to a professional and find a good support system.
 Lastly, manage your stress well.
-I understand that pregnancy can be filled with stress and anxiety especially for first time mothers, but try your best to reduce this stress through yoga, meditation, essential oils or even therapy.
+I understand that pregnancy in Singapore can be filled with stress and anxiety especially for first time mothers, but try your best to reduce this stress through yoga, meditation, essential oils or even therapy.

 Can I still have sex during pregnancy?